United States--History--Civil War, 1861-1865--Diaries

 Identifier: SC 00144

-Scope and Contents Civil War Diary of Henry Alexander Scandrett dated 1862.
-The front of the diary has the entry from Jan 7, 1862 written through Thursday Jan 9, "Monday 5th of May.
+Scope and Contents Civil War diary of Henry Alexander Scandrett dated 1862.
+The front of the diary has the entry from January 7, 1862 written through Thursday, January 9, "Monday 5th of May.
 Was in my first battle today.
 About 1 o'clock PM our regiment was marched into the field.
 We were thrown in advance and through some blunder was not reinforced.
 We have lost all our company officers and our field officers are all wounded.
-With fifteen others I was taken prisoner and am now in William and Mary College."
-The...
+With fifteen others I was taken prisoner and am now in William and Mary College." ...

 Identifier: SC 00674